yonahforst/invitation/README.md

 A Rails gem to issue scoped invitations.

+Please see the [CHANGELOG] for information on the latest changes.

 Please use [GitHub Issues] to report bugs.
 You can contact me directly on twitter at [@JustinTomich](https://twitter.com/justintomich).